Carrefour Express

 Carrefour Express is a convenience store chain owned and operated by French retailer Carrefour with locations in three continents.
 Carrefour Express was created in 2007 to consolidate all convenience stores owned by Carrefour worldwide under one name.
 In 2010, all convenience store operations in France, including Marché Plus, Champion and Shopi were rebranded as Express.

 History

-In 2007 the Carrefour express concept was created to replace almost everywhere in the world the convenience stores owned by the Carrefour Group in locations that has small retail area.
+In 2007, the Carrefour Express concept was created to replace almost everywhere in the world the convenience stores owned by the Carrefour Group in locations that have small retail areas.
 These include Champion, Norte, GB, Globi and Gima.